pdxparrot/assets/SETUP.md

 * Managers go in Data/Prefabs/Managers
 * LoadingManager
-  * Create an empty Prefab and add the LoadingManager component to it
+  * Create an empty Prefab and add the project LoadingManager component to it
   * Create a LoadingTipData in Data/Data and attach it to the manager
 * ActorManager
   * Create an empty Prefab and add the ActorManager component to it